• Skip to primary navigation

 The whole movement took less than five seconds, but somehow I managed to capture it.
 The image is below, and is one of my favorites from this trip.

-Finally, Put the Camera Down
+Put Down the Camera

 There are two maxims I strive daily to follow.
 (I’m not always successful, but I try.)
 The first is, Be Kind.
 The second, Be Present.
 That means putting everything down and just being there in the place with the people.